 People convey their mood with their eyebrows.
 If the eyebrows are sagging, the person looks tired or old.
 If the eyebrows are too low on the nasal side of the brow, the person looks angry.
-Low brow position on the ear side looks sad.
+The low brow position on the ear side looks sad.
 But if the brows are arched above the bony rim the person looks happy.

 Our goal is to learn about the concerns our Charlotte, NC plastic surgery patients have about their eyelid appearance.
-We then make a diagnosis as to what is causing the problem, i.e. too much eyelid skin, too much brow skin or both.
+We then make a diagnosis as to what is causing the problem, i.e. too much eyelid skin, too much brow skin, or both.
 We then formulate a plan to solve the problem.
 If the patient has extra upper eyelid skin, the solution may be to remove the extra skin.
 But if the extra upper eyelid skin is from drooping brows the best operation is a brow lift, which will improve both the appearance of the brow and the upper eyelid.
-Again, an accurate diagnosis is very important to performing the right cosmetic surgery procedure.
+Again, an accurate diagnosis is very important to perform the right cosmetic surgery procedure.

 Brow lifts and eyelifts (blepharoplasties) are performed in our office under general anesthesia but local anesthesia can be done if appropriate.
-Patients are totally asleep, feel no pain and remember nothing, but they are still breathing on their own.
-Blepharoplasties take approximately two hours to perform and involve removing extra skin, fat and muscle on the upper eyelids, lower eyelids or both as needed to produce a more youthful look.
+Patients are totally asleep, feel no pain, and remember nothing, but they are still breathing on their own.
+Blepharoplasties take approximately two hours to perform and involve removing extra skin, fat, and muscle on the upper eyelids, lower eyelids, or both as needed to produce a more youthful look.
 The incisions are placed in the upper eyelid crease and just below the lower lash line.
-The lids are commonly done at the same time but may be done separately if the lids have aged at different rates.
+The lids are commonly done at the same time but may be performed separately if the lids have aged at different rates.
 The incisions heal very well because the skin is very thin and under no tension.
-Patients are dismissed after the cosmetic surgery procedure with instructions, medication and an appointment for their first follow-up visit.
+Patients are dismissed after the cosmetic surgery procedure with instructions, medication, and an appointment for their first follow-up visit.
 The first post-op visit is at 3-5 days when the stitches are removed.
 Patients can wear contact lenses and makeup at approximately 7-10 days.
 Most people return to work at 5-7 days, depending on their job, but the eyelid appearance will continue to improve for up to 6 months.

 Frequently, blepharoplasty is all that is needed to greatly improve the eyelid appearance.
 Sometimes, however, dark circles under the lower lids persist because of pigment stains left in the remaining skin.
 Even if the lower eyelid skin is tight and wrinkle-free, if the quality of the skin itself is poor then the best results have not yet been achieved.
-In order to remove the stained skin, laser resurfacing or chemical peel can be done to remove the damaged skin and regenerate new pigment-free skin.
-This cosmetic surgery procedure can be done simultaneously with transconjunctival blepharoplasty, but must be staged if standard blepharoplasty is indicated.
+In order to remove the stained skin, laser resurfacing or a chemical peel can be done to remove the damaged skin and regenerate new pigment-free skin.
+This cosmetic surgery procedure can be done simultaneously with transconjunctival blepharoplasty but must be staged if standard blepharoplasty is indicated.
 Laser resurfacing can also be used to improve the ultra-thin, crepe-paper type skin under the lower lid.
 Blepharoplasty and laser or chemical peel are frequently used together to improve the quantity and quality of the skin around the eyes.